RobertoRodriguezSolano/crypto-streaming-pipeline/README.md

 ### Dashboard 3 — Advanced Metrics

-- Market ranking table with Vol/MCap ratio (volume as a percentage of market cap — high values signal unusual trading activity)
+- Market ranking table with Vol/MCap ratio (volume as a percentage of market cap.
+High values signal unusual trading activity)
 - Market cap dominance donut showing Bitcoin vs altcoins share
 - Total market cap over time
 - 24h trading volume over time per coin
-- Volatility ranking using coefficient of variation — normalizes by price so coins at different scales are directly comparable
+- Volatility ranking using coefficient of variation.
+Normalizes by price so coins at different scales are directly comparable
 - Rolling volatility with a 10-sample sliding window to see volatility evolving over time
 - Relative performance chart showing % change from the start of the selected time window